lingolin-xyz/lingolin-extension/privacy-policy.md

 ## 10. Changes to This Policy

-We may update this Privacy Policy periodically.
-We will notify users of any material changes through the extension or website.
+We may update this Privacy Policy from time to time.
+When we make changes, we will inform you through our website or the extension.
+By continuing to use our extension after these changes, you agree to be bound by the updated policy.

 ## 11. Data Retention